-Premium risk is the risk of losses due to incorrect pricing, risk concentration, taking out wrong or insufficient reinsurance or a random fluctuation in the claims frequency and/or claims amount.
-The risk in the portfolio of the Group’s insurance operations is well-balanced and mainly comprises a large number of insurance with low, individual risks.
-It is deemed less probable that one and the same event would entail a claim from a large number of insurance policies since the insurance policy is well-diversified and disaster risk is deemed to be low.
+Premium risk is the risk of losses due to incorrect pricing, risk concentration, taking out wrong or insufficient reinsurance or a random fluctuation in the claim’s frequency and/or claims amount.
+The risk in the portfolio of the Group’s insurance operations is well-balanced and mainly comprises a large number of insurances with low, individual risks.
 Concentration risk in the overall portfolio is also considered to be low since the Group’s insurance portfolio is highly diversified in terms of both products and geography.

 The Group manages and limits premium and disaster risk by the Board issuing policies regulating, for example, maximum retention and a framework for premium pricing.
 The Group carries out regular detailed reviews of premium pricing and continuously assesses the profitability of established insurance arrangements and changes in tariffs and premiums levels.
 To further limit premium and disaster risk, reinsurance has been taken out in the risk portfolios with a higher risk exposure to major and chain-reaction claims.
 Reinsurers are selected based on factors including expertise and financial position and comply with the policies established by the board of the insurance company.
 The Group continuously reviews the entire reinsurance programme to ensure that all risks are covered as required.

 Reserve level risk refers to the risk of variations in the time and amount of claims payments.
-Provision for unearned premiums is intended to cover the expected claims and operating costs for the remaining term of valid insurance contracts.
-Technical provisions are the total of unearned premiums and unexpired risks, claims outstanding and the equalisation reserve.
-Technical provisions always include a certain element of uncertainty since provisions include an estimate.
+Provisions for unearned premiums is intended to cover the expected claim costs and operating costs for the remaining term of valid insurance contracts.
+As compensation is only paid after a loss has occurred, it is also necessary to make provisions for claims outstanding.
+Technical provisions are the total of unearned premiums and unexpired risks and claims outstanding.
+Technical provisions always contain a certain degree of uncertainty as the provisions include an estimate of the size and frequency of future claim payments.
 The uncertainty of technical provisions is usually higher for new portfolios for which complete settlement statistics are not yet available and for portfolios in which final adjustment of claims takes place following a long period of time.
-For the insurance operations, this means that reserve level risks are higher for newer areas of insurance in industrial injury policies and in the travel segment.